Main Content Region

 Studio Art

-Excellent facilities and professional grade equipment in the following areas support these course offerings: ceramics, drawing, glass, painting, photography (film and digital), printmaking, sculpture, woodworking & furniture design, and digital arts (including video and 3D animation).
-Additionally, there are facilities for ancillary processes, such as moldmaking and 3D modeling and 3D printing.
+Excellent facilities and professional grade equipment in the following areas support these course offerings: ceramics, digital arts (including animation), drawing, foundations, glass, imaging and illustration, painting, photography (film and digital), printmaking, sculpture, woodworking and furniture design, and video.
+Additionally, there are facilities for ancillary processes, such as moldmaking and digital fabrication technologies.